kassiwinter/csc-466-finalproject/README.md

    Increase K and repeat until the increase in accuracy is below a chosen threshold
  * Return the current value of K after stopping

-`private Bias kNN(DocumentCollection trainingSet, TextVector sample, int k)`
+`private Integer kNN(DocumentCollection trainingSet, TextVector sample, int k)`
   * For every document in the `trainingSet`, compute the similarity to the `sample`
   * Return the majority label of the `k` most similar documents